Up to 50% off sofas & mattresses — limited‑time deals.

 Highly customizable layout Very expensive upfront cost

-Machine washable covers Assembly is physically demanding
+Machine-washable covers Assembly is physically demanding

-Durable, replaceable parts Standard seats feel quite firm
+Durable, replaceable parts Standard seats feel firm

 Details